 Bicycling is VERY popular in Taiwan these days.
 This hasn’t always been the case; there were times when the bicyclists you would see on roadways were most often elderly men on old, squeaky steeds.
-You still occasionally see such slow-moving road users, but it’s more likely that you’ll encounter younger riders on YouBike or CityBike public-rental cycles or modern racing machines, bikers on the latter often all geared up wearing tight shorts and shoes with clips.
+You still occasionally see such slow-moving road users, but it’s more likely that you’ll encounter younger riders on YouBike public-rental cycles or modern racing machines, bikers on the latter often all geared up wearing tight shorts and shoes with clips.

 Two main reasons for the local passion for cycling are the trend toward pursuit of a more healthy and active lifestyle and government efforts to make bicycling more convenient and safe, both in cities and the countryside, by building an extensive network of bike paths and lanes.
 While serious bikers will prefer longer routes along main roads – many going on 10-day round-the-island trips – casual bicyclists are more likely to prefer less-challenging outings, following dedicated easy-grade and motor-vehicle-free bike paths.
 The good news is that there are many such paths around the island.
 Following is a quick overview of 10 bike routes that allow you to explore city and countryside in a relaxed manner on two wheels.

 Locations: Bike paths can be found along the city’s major waterways – the Tamsui, Keelung, Xindian, Jingmei, and Waishuang rivers.